How will the Communist Party of China get out of this one?

 8. Most of the crimes committed by the Party have been committed against the Chinese people.
 See here.

 9. See also A Chinese Teacher QUESTIONED the Communist Party.
 It ended badly...
 Many many people were killed in the Nanjing Massacre, but the figures may not be as high as the CCP has made out.
 See here.

 10. The CCP is constantly trying to correct the problems they create, and in trying to correct those problems, usually make them worse.
 The following is one such example.
 China’s Going to Force You To Have Sex

 11. What happens to me if I publicly criticise a policy my government has implemented?
 Nothing!
 Free people can criticise their own government.
 Without freedom of speech, people simply aren't free.
 We in the west are free at the moment, but there are people in the west who are trying to destroy freedom of speech, namely radical Muslims, the hard left, and CCP supporters.
-(Some unwittingly.
+(Some unwittingly.)
 See Who are the CCP Shills?
 The CCP's foreign propaganda army!
 For examples of how some non-Muslims (and some Muslims) have helped radical Muslims spread the myth that non-Muslims are treated as equals under Islamic law, see The Third Choice by Mark Durie.
-For an example of how the left is trying to stop views they disagree with from being expressed in public, see here.
-For how they are using conservative politicians to their advantage, see here.)
+(The preface can be read here.
+For examples of how the left is trying to stop views they disagree with from being expressed in public, see The War on the West by Douglas Murray.
+See also.
+(For how they are using conservative politicians to their advantage, see here.)

 1984 by George Orwell.
 (This is where western nations are heading if we don't wake up soon.)